Stairs. Entry group. Materials. Doors. Locks. Design

 Seedling method:

-• in the last days of March, fungicide-treated seeds are sown in boxes or in a greenhouse along previously prepared grooves;
+• in the last days of March, seeds treated with fungicide are sown in boxes or in a greenhouse along previously prepared grooves;

-• sprinkled on top with a thin layer of finely sifted humus;
+• sprinkle with a thin layer of finely sifted humus on top;

-• the earth is carefully watered with a weak solution of potassium permanganate;
+• the ground is carefully watered with a weak solution of potassium permanganate;

 • crops are covered with paper or film;

-• until the first sprouts appear, the seedlings should be at a temperature of +18 degrees;
+• until the first sprouts appear, the seedlings should be kept at a temperature of +18 degrees;

-• after five days, you can remove the film and bring the seedlings into the light;
+• after five days you can remove the film and bring the seedlings out into the light;

-• watering is done after the appearance of green sprouts;
+• watering is carried out after the appearance of green sprouts;

 • picking should be done when the first true leaves are formed;

-• seven days after picking, you can start weekly feeding of asters seedlings with complex mineral fertilizers;
+• seven days after picking, you can begin weekly feeding of aster seedlings with complex mineral fertilizers;

-• plants can be planted in a flower bed already in early May.
+• Plants can be planted in a flowerbed as early as the beginning of May.

-Asters seeds are sown as soon as the earth warms up, directly on the flower beds, sprinkled a little on top of the earth and covered with a film until germination.
-With the advent of young seedlings, the film can be removed and the plants covered only in case of frost.
-It is not necessary to dive them, it is enough to sow them at intervals of a couple of centimeters, and then thin out so that 12 cm are obtained between the plants, or leave the plantings thickened.
-Asters planted in a seedless way begin to bloom much earlier.
+Aster seeds are sown as soon as the ground warms up, directly onto the flower beds, sprinkling a little soil on top and covering with film until germination.
+With the emergence of young seedlings, the film can be removed and the plants can be covered only in case of frost.
+It is not necessary to pick them, it is enough to sow them at intervals of a couple of centimeters, and then thin them out so that there are 12 cm between plants, or leave the plantings thickened.
+Asters planted without seedlings begin to bloom much earlier.

 Basic rules for caring for asters

-Asters cannot stand dampness and excessive waterlogging and are considered drought-resistant flowers, but in dry weather they must be watered abundantly.
-Pay special attention to watering during bud set, otherwise lush flowering you can not wait.
+Asters cannot tolerate dampness or excessive waterlogging and are considered drought-resistant flowers, but in dry weather they must be watered abundantly.
+Pay special attention to watering when setting buds, otherwise lush flowering you can't wait.

-Landed on fertile soil asters with good watering and periodic top dressing will bloom wonderfully until the very cold.
-For the first time, flower beds with asters enrich the full mineral fertilizer two weeks after transplanting seedlings into a flower bed, and during the period of bud formation and flowering, top dressing is used without nitrogen fertilizers. organic fertilizers apply only on poor soils.
+Landed on fertile soil Asters, with good watering and periodic fertilizing, will bloom wonderfully until the cold weather.
+For the first time, flower beds with asters are enriched with complete mineral fertilizer two weeks after transplanting the seedlings into a flowerbed, and during the period of bud formation and flowering, fertilizing is used without nitrogen fertilizers.
+Organic fertilizers Apply only on poor soils.

 Video about asters

-Because the main enemy asters - diseases, especially fusarium, it is recommended for prevention to spray plants with a solution that contains the following trace elements: potassium permanganate, salts of magnesium, zinc, cobalt, copper, ammonium molybdate and boric acid.
+Because the main enemy asters - diseases, especially fusarium, it is recommended for prevention to spray the plants with a solution that contains the following microelements: potassium permanganate, magnesium salts, zinc, cobalt, copper, ammonium molybdate and boric acid.

-Also, make sure that when growing asters, they do not show signs of rust, late blight, sclerotinia, powdery mildew, rhizoctoniosis, jaundice, damage by slugs, aphids, scoops, spider mites, nematodes.
+Also make sure that when growing asters they do not show signs of rust, late blight, sclerotinia, powdery mildew, rhizoctonia, jaundice, damage by slugs, aphids, cutworms, spider mites, nematodes.

 Asters are my favorite flowers.
-They literally energize me.
-Admiring them, my soul blossoms like their flowers.
-I will tell you how to grow aster seedlings so that these beautiful flowers delight you as much as they do me.
+They literally charge me with their energy.
+Admiring them, my soul blooms like their flowers.
+I’ll tell you how to grow aster seedlings so that these beautiful flowers will delight you as much as they do me.

-It has been five years since I stopped growing aster seedlings at home.
-Careful preparation of the soil, highlighting, picking, hardening and transporting plants to the garden plot require a lot of time and effort.
+It’s been five years since I stopped growing aster seedlings at home.
+Careful soil preparation, illumination, picking, hardening and transporting plants to the garden plot require a lot of effort and time.
 All this can be done much easier.

-In the fall, I choose a place for seedlings of asters.
-I remove plant residues, scatter Kemira with loose, well-ripened humus and dig up the soil.
-I make a bed at least 20 cm high so that in spring the earth warms up faster.
+In the fall I choose a place for aster seedlings.
+I remove plant debris, spread Kemira with loose, well-ripened humus and dig up the soil.
+I make the bed at least 20 cm high so that the earth warms up faster in the spring.

 When and how to grow asters and seedlings, there are no special tricks.
-In early April, if the snow has not yet melted, I sprinkle the bed with wood ash and in two weeks it is already ready for sowing aster seeds.
-I loosen the ground with a chopper, level it with a rake and make sides along the edges so that water does not drain.
+At the beginning of April, if the snow has not yet melted, I sprinkle the bed with wood ash and after two weeks it is ready for sowing aster seeds.
+I loosen the soil with a hoe, level it with a rake and make edges along the edges so that water does not flow down.

 I prepare seeds for growing aster seedlings in advance.
-In the winter, I store them on the refrigerator door.
-I take it out a week before planting to keep warm.
-Be sure to pickle the seeds in a strong solution of potassium permanganate and soak them in Epin's solution, after which I dry them on a newspaper.
+In winter I store them on the refrigerator door.
+A week before planting, I take them out to keep them warm.
+Be sure to pickle the seeds in a strong solution of potassium permanganate and soak them in Epin’s solution, then dry them on newspaper.
 I sow aster seeds the next day, because after such preparation they are not recommended to be stored for a long time.

-I make smooth grooves 1 cm deep at a distance of 10 cm from each other with a plank across the beds and spill them with boiling water from the kettle.
-I scatter the seeds thickly - so they germinate more amicably.
+Using a plank, I make even grooves 1 cm deep across the bed at a distance of 10 cm from each other and pour boiling water from a kettle over them.
+I sprinkle the seeds thickly - this way they germinate more easily.

-Then I fill the grooves with sand, install small arcs over the bed and cover with a film, leaving a small hole for ventilation at the end of the tunnel.
+Then I fill the grooves with sand, install small arcs over the bed and cover them with film, leaving a small hole at the end of the tunnel for ventilation.

-Short-term frosts down to minus 3 ° for growing seedlings of asters are not terrible, and if suddenly the temperature is promised lower, then at night I cover the bed with an old blanket.
+Short-term frosts down to minus 3° are not dangerous for growing aster seedlings, but if suddenly the temperature is promised lower, then I cover the bed with an old blanket at night.

-When the first sprouts appear, I try to thin them out as early as possible - I remove the extra and weak ones.
-During the formation of the second pair of real leaves, I feed the seedlings with a solution of humate.
-And of course I water, loosen and field the plants regularly.
+When the first shoots appear, I try to thin them out as early as possible - I remove the excess and weak ones.
+During the formation of the second pair of true leaves, I feed the seedlings with a humate solution.
+And of course I water, loosen and fertilize the plants regularly.

-At the end of May, I begin to harden seedlings of asters.
-First, I completely open the end of the tunnel, then I lift the film from one side.
-I am waiting for a few more days when the aster seedlings will get stronger in the air.
+At the end of May, I begin to harden the aster seedlings.
+First, I completely open the end of the tunnel, then lift the film from one side.
+I'm waiting a few more days for the aster seedlings to grow stronger in the air.
 During this time, I prepare flower beds and places for planting flowers.
-Planting aster seedlings on permanent place usually done on cloudy days or in the evening.
-At first, it is desirable to shade the plants.
+Planting aster seedlings on permanent place This is usually done on cloudy days or in the evening.
+At first, it is advisable to shade the plants.

-Over the past years, she has accumulated a lot of experience, which showed how to grow aster seedlings directly on garden plot and not on the city windowsill.
+Over the past years, I have accumulated a lot of experience, which showed how to grow aster seedlings directly on garden plot, and not on a city windowsill.
 Follow my example and these beautiful flowers will delight you until late autumn.

 Galina Kotenkova

 Many flower growers are very fond of such a flower as chrysanthemum.
-It is popular and can grow both outdoors and at home.
-In the latter case, a pot is used to grow a flower.
-Caring for her both indoors and outdoor conditions will be exactly the same, only unlike garden ones, indoor chrysanthemum is small in size.
+It is popular and can grow both in open ground and at home.
+In the latter case, a pot is used to grow the flower.
+Caring for it both indoors and street conditions will be exactly the same, only unlike garden ones, indoor chrysanthemum differs in small sizes.
 So how to care for a chrysanthemum in a pot?
 Let's try to figure this out.

 Features of indoor chrysanthemums

 This flower can be either annual or perennial.
 It has a branched root system, the development of which occurs parallel to the surface.
-The leaves of the plant are light green, are dissected, serrated or notched.
-Dense inflorescence form small flowers collected in a basket.
+The leaves of the plant are light green and are dissected, serrated or notched.
+A dense inflorescence is formed small flowers, collected in a basket.

-Indoor chrysanthemum has a large number of varieties that grow remarkably at home.
-Such species differ from garden ones in their miniature size.
-This is explained by the fact that for indoor growth, drugs are used that stop their growth for decorative purposes.
+Indoor chrysanthemum has a large number of varieties that grow wonderfully at home.
+These types differ from garden ones in their miniature size.
+This is explained by the fact that for growing indoors they use drugs that stop their growth for decorative purposes.

 When purchasing a chrysanthemum for growing in pots, you should choose a strong and healthy specimen with a well-formed stem and dense foliage.
-After the purchase, the flower adapts to the new conditions for some time.
-So that the plant does not become infected with diseases from other indoor flowers, it is quarantined for several days.
+After purchase, the flower adapts to new conditions for some time.
+To prevent the plant from becoming infected with diseases from other indoor flowers, it is quarantined for several days.

 Temperature and lighting

-In order for the chrysanthemum to grow well at home, it is necessary to provide it with optimal temperature regime.
-She can't stand heat and exposure to direct sun rays.
-Better conditions It is cool air and short daylight hours.
-To make the chrysanthemum bloom as long as possible, optimum temperature for this it should be +15 degrees, and Maximum temperature for its growth is within +18 degrees.
+In order for a chrysanthemum to grow well at home, it is necessary to provide it with optimal temperature regime.
+She does not tolerate heat and direct exposure sun rays.
+Better conditions– this is cool air and short daylight hours.
+To make the chrysanthemum bloom as long as possible, optimal temperature for this it should be +15 degrees, and Maximum temperature for her growth is within +18 degrees.

-If you like these cute flowers that you are used to growing outdoors, then you should try to "transfer" them to the apartment.
-This is easy to do.
-Pick up relatively low varieties of asters, plant them in a prepared container and let them bloom in the yard.
-Next, try to bring a pot of asters into the apartment and watch the plant.
+If you like these cute flowers that you are used to growing in open ground, then you should try to “move” them into the apartment.
+This is not difficult to do.
+Select relatively short varieties of asters, plant them in a prepared container and allow them to bloom in the yard.
+Next, try bringing a pot of asters into your apartment and observe the plant.

-Choose sunny windows for growing these plants.
-They are very fond of sunbathing and do not suffer from direct sunlight.
-As for watering, it should be plentiful and regular.
-Asters are very fond of moist soil, so if you notice.
-That the plant is behaving "gloomy", try watering it.
+Choose sunny windows to grow these plants.
+They love sunbathing and do not suffer from direct sunlight.
+As for watering, it should be abundant and regular.
+Asters love moist soil, so if you notice.
+If the plant behaves “gloomily”, try watering it.
 The soil for seedlings should be light.
 Be sure to use drainage when planting asters.

-If you plan to grow asters from seeds, then pay attention to following points.
-First of all, decide on the timing of sowing.
-You can start planting asters in the late fall to enjoy the colorful blooms in the winter.
-However, in early spring it is also not too late to do so.
-Sowing dates vary by variety and optimal conditions for growth.
-If your seedlings begin to stretch upward, then they should be rearranged to a more sunny side.
+If you are planning to grow asters from seeds, then pay attention to following points.
+First of all, decide on the sowing time.
+You can start sowing asters in late fall to enjoy the colorful flowers in winter.
+However in early spring It’s not too late to do this either.
+Sowing dates vary depending on the variety and optimal conditions for growth.
+If your seedlings begin to stretch upward, then they should be moved to a sunnier side.

-Do I need to transplant asters growing at home?
+Is it necessary to replant asters growing at home?

 Asters can be either annual or perennial.
-It follows that the question of transplantation for each variety is individual.
-Obviously, it makes no sense to transplant annual varieties.
+It follows that the question of replanting for each variety is individual.
+Obviously, there is no point in replanting annual varieties.
 They will delight you for several months, after which they die off.
-You just have to free the pot for new seedlings.
+All you have to do is empty the pot for new seedlings.

-The situation is different with perennial varieties of asters.
-As needed, you can transplant them into a larger pot with an updated soil mixture.
-However, it is best to remove asters that have already experienced the flowering period in a cool place and maintain soil moisture.
-The ground part of the flower dies off, however root system remains viable.
+Otherwise the situation will be perennial varieties astr.
+If necessary, you can transplant them into a larger pot with updated soil mixture.
+However, it is best to remove asters that have already survived the flowering period to a cool place and maintain soil moisture.
+The ground part of the flower dies, however root system remains viable.

-Of course, if you bought an aster in a store and brought it home in a purchased pot, then it is best to deal with the issue of plant transplantation.
-Pay attention to the condition of the aster roots.
-If you notice that the roots are slightly blackened or dry, carefully free the plant from them.
+Of course, if you purchased an aster in a store and brought it home in a purchased pot, then it is best to deal with the issue of replanting the plant.
+Pay attention to the condition of the aster's roots.
+If you notice that the roots are slightly blackened or dry, carefully remove them from the plant.

 Good day everyone!

-I want to talk today about how to grow asters from seeds.
+Today I want to talk about how to grow asters from seeds.
 Familiar to us annual asters is a species of the aster family.
-This flower is called Callistefus or Chinese Aster.
+This flower is called Callistephus or Chinese Aster.
 Its stems are branched, green or red with a powerful fibrous root.
 Small alternate leaves, inflorescence - basket.

-This flower in my front garden occupies special place.
-My grandmother loved him very much and her asters always bloomed by September.
-She sowed them simply in the ground, and then planted them in a flower bed.
-They bloomed late, but still pleased.
+This flower occupies a place in my front garden special place.
+My grandmother loved it very much and her asters always bloomed by September.
+She simply sowed them in the ground, and then planted them in the flowerbed.
+They bloomed late, but still made us happy.
 The flowers were the simplest - pink and purple daisies.
 Now there are many varieties of this flower.
-They are diverse in the form of petals, color, height of plants.
-Correspond to the name, because Astra is a “star” in Latin.
-Now I no longer sow the aster directly into the ground, I want it to bloom early.
+They are varied in petal shape, color, and plant height.
+They live up to the name, because Astra means “star” in Latin.
+Now I no longer sow aster directly into the ground; I want it to bloom earlier.
 To do this, you need to grow asters at home with seedlings.
 Or in greenhouses.

 • Sowing